 STUDENT: WHY IS IT IMPORTANT TO GO TO SCHOOL INSIDE A REAL STUDIO?

 Great question.
-Learning from inside the actual environment where music gets made professionally is the best way to acquire industry skills, experience, and connections.
+Learning from inside the actual environment where music gets made professionally is a great way to acquire industry skills, experience, and connections.
 When it comes to getting a career in the music business, it’s smart to start out from inside the business.
 It’s what we’ve been doing for more than three decades and it works.
 Read about our ‘Disruptive Approach’

 The value of interacting with professional audio engineers, music producers, and their clients from within a real recording studio environment cannot be overstated.
 You must learn within the environment in which you want to work.
 It’s all about being able to grow usable skills and showcase your abilities and determination to the very same people who do the hiring.